rahim-hashim/video_transcripts/_Transcripts/Life Science Connect - Business of Biotech/20250209_Life Science Connect - Business of Biotech_2708s.md

 *  medicines more broadly.
 And we've seen some of those successes, but we've also seen a lot [[00:15:40](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=940.3599999999999s)]
 *  of failures.
 And so I do think genetic medicines in some ways have fallen out of favor in the [[00:15:45](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=945.0s)]
 *  marketplace.
 And people are certainly excited about things like obesity and immunology. [[00:15:53](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=953.3199999999999s)]
 *  But we exist to solve the challenges that led to this falling out of favor.
-So I think what's [[00:15:58](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=958.6s)]
+So I think what's [[00:15:58](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=958.76s)]
-*  fallen out of favor is some of those Generation 1 therapies that are using AAV9 and can't be [[00:16:07](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=967.48s)]
+*  falling out of favor is some of those generation one therapies that are using, you know, [[00:16:07](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=967.1600000000001s)]
-*  delivered IV without accumulating the liver.
-Or you have to do direct brain injection.
-And so [[00:16:14](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=974.52s)]
+*  AAV9 and can't be delivered IV without accumulating the liver or you have to do [[00:16:12](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=972.52s)]
-*  all the things that have made genetic medicines, at least in our space and gene therapy fall out [[00:16:20](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=980.2800000000001s)]
+*  direct brain injection.
+And so all the things that have made genetic medicines, at least in [[00:16:17](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=977.5600000000001s)]
-*  out of favor is why we exist to solve those challenges.
-So sometimes it's a little frustrated [[00:16:25](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=985.16s)]
+*  our space and gene therapy fall out of favor is why we exist to solve those challenges. [[00:16:23](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=983.72s)]
-*  that we get swept up in that broad view.
-But the important part is that the progress that we're [[00:16:29](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=989.8s)]
+*  So sometimes it's a little frustrating that we get swept up in that broad view.
+But the important [[00:16:28](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=988.4399999999999s)]
-*  making and its tangible progress, I think will certainly help continue to differentiate us out [[00:16:36](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=996.28s)]
+*  part is that the progress that we're making and its tangible progress, I think will certainly help [[00:16:34](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=994.6s)]
-*  of the pack of the group that has kind of been a little bit laggards.
-But I also hope we're going [[00:16:42](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1002.6s)]
+*  continue to differentiate us out of the pack of the group that has kind of been a little bit laggards. [[00:16:40](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1000.12s)]
-*  to be at the forefront or the tip of the spear of helping bring a new set of enthusiasm and [[00:16:48](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1008.8399999999999s)]
+*  But I also hope we're going to be at the forefront or the tip of the spear of helping bring a new set [[00:16:47](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1007.72s)]
-*  a new era of enthusiasm to what we're doing.
+*  of enthusiasm and a new era of enthusiasm to what we're doing. [[00:16:53](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1013.32s)]
+*  Yeah.
+I get the sense that some of the enthusiasm around cell and gene therapies, [[00:16:59](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1019.48s)]
+*  most cell and gene therapies, some of that enthusiasm gets quelled by the complexity [[00:17:06](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1026.84s)]
+*  of manufacturing supply chain, last mile supply chain, if you will, delivery [[00:17:12](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1032.76s)]
+*  patients, big challenges there.
+How does Capsida approach or address some of those kind of back end [[00:17:19](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1039.96s)]
+*  challenges?
+That's a super important point.
+So in addition to what I was describing about our [[00:17:27](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1047.48s)]
+*  differentiation around Capsida engineering and getting to where you want to go and not going to [[00:17:33](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1053.0s)]
+*  where you don't want to go, one of the other challenges that has set back a lot of gene [[00:17:38](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1058.68s)]
+*  therapies is quality of manufacturing.
+So thanks to our investors, again, Westlake and Burson, [[00:17:43](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1063.64s)]
+*  who understood that and were willing to make an investment in our own manufacturing facility. [[00:17:49](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1069.8000000000002s)]
+*  So we have a 15,000 square foot manufacturing facility that's in our same building where our [[00:17:56](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1076.2s)]
+*  research labs are in Thousand Oaks.
+And so we have complete control over timelines, cost, quality [[00:18:01](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1081.8000000000002s)]
+*  through that manufacturing facility.
+And on top of that, we build in manufacturing screen room, [[00:18:11](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1091.96s)]
+*  that screening process that I talked about going from the billions down to the one.
+Not only are [[00:18:16](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1096.6s)]
+*  we looking in that screening process for capsids that meet the profile that we're looking for, [[00:18:20](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1100.6s)]
+*  but we're also looking for capsids that are manufacturable, at least in as much quantity [[00:18:25](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1105.0s)]
+*  and scale and ease as AAV9.
+So that's one of the early screens that we do to help us select the [[00:18:31](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1111.56s)]
+*  capsid.
+And that wouldn't be possible if we were using a CDMO or if we didn't have that capability. [[00:18:38](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1118.84s)]
+*  We would, and I'm sure there's great CDMOs out there, no criticism, but you lose control.
+And [[00:18:44](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1124.04s)]
+*  anytime you do a tech transfer, you introduce risks and you can't have the screening as early [[00:18:49](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1129.48s)]
+*  in the process as you would like.
+And you don't have that collaboration of being in the same [[00:18:56](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1136.84s)]
+*  building between the research team and the manufacturer.
+For all those reasons, we made [[00:19:01](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1141.08s)]
+*  the decision to invest in that facility and it's been a wonderful decision.
+And not only has it [[00:19:06](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1146.36s)]
+*  enabled our programs, but quite frankly, we're enabling our partners' programs.
+So I mentioned [[00:19:12](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1152.4399999999998s)]
+*  the partnerships that we have, Appy and Lily.
+We also have a partnership with CRISPR and Stally, [[00:19:16](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1156.52s)]
+*  but we just got an option as an example opt-in for one of the lead programs from the AAV collaboration [[00:19:21](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1161.9599999999998s)]
+*  in neurodegeneration.
+We are going to be the manufacturer for that program.
+So that's great [[00:19:29](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1169.32s)]
+*  validation.
+But not only did that building that facility enable our programs, but it's enabling [[00:19:34](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1174.92s)]
+*  the AAV program to go forward.
+We have a relationship with a sister portfolio company [[00:19:40](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1180.52s)]
+*  in the Westlake and Burson portfolio called Gate Therapeutics.
+And they don't have a manufacturing [[00:19:48](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1188.6000000000001s)]
+*  facility and we do.
+So we created a relationship in 2023 where we would be a manufacturer for them. [[00:19:54](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1194.28s)]
+*  Novartis bought them and now they're a Novartis company and they're going to continue to use us [[00:20:01](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1201.0s)]
+*  as the manufacturer.
+So that capability has been [[00:20:07](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1207.16s)]
+*  gold for Capsida, but it's proving to be that for the AAV program and hopefully other programs from [[00:20:11](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1211.72s)]
+*  AAV and for these now Novartis programs.
 Yeah.
-I get the sense that some of the enthusiasm around [[00:16:55](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1015.64s)]
-*  cell and gene therapies, most cell and gene therapies, some of that enthusiasm gets quelled [[00:17:04](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1024.52s)]
-*  by the complexity of manufacturing, supply chain, last mile supply chain, if you will, [[00:17:11](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1031.32s)]
-*  delivery patients, big challenges there.
-How does Capsida approach or address some of those [[00:17:18](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1038.36s)]
-*  kind of backend challenges?
-That's a super important point.
-So in addition to what I was [[00:17:26](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1046.52s)]
-*  describing about our differentiation around Capsida engineering and getting to where you [[00:17:31](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1051.8s)]
-*  want to go and not going to where you don't want to go, one of the other challenges that has set [[00:17:37](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1057.3999999999999s)]
-*  back a lot of gene therapies is quality of manufacturing.
-So thanks to our investors, [[00:17:41](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1061.96s)]
-*  again, Westlake and Burson, who understood that and were willing to make an investment in our own [[00:17:48](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1068.1200000000001s)]
-*  manufacturing facility.
-So we have a 15,000 square foot manufacturing facility that's in [[00:17:55](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1075.16s)]
-*  same building where our research labs are in Thousand Oaks.
-And so we have complete control [[00:18:00](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1080.8400000000001s)]
-*  over timelines, cost, quality through that manufacturing facility.
-And on top of that, [[00:18:08](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1088.84s)]
-*  we build in manufacturing screen room, that screening process that I talked about going [[00:18:14](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1094.6s)]
-*  from the billions down to the one.
-Not only are we looking in that screening process for capsids that [[00:18:18](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1098.36s)]
-*  meet the profile that we're looking for, but we're also looking for capsids that are manufacturable, [[00:18:23](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1103.56s)]
-*  at least in as much quantity and scale and ease as AAV9.
-So that's one of the early screens that [[00:18:29](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1109.1599999999999s)]
-*  we do to help us select the capsid.
-And that wouldn't be possible if we were using a CDMO [[00:18:37](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1117.0s)]
-*  or if we didn't have that capability.
-And I'm sure there's great CDMOs out there, no criticism, [[00:18:42](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1122.6s)]
-*  but you lose control.
-And anytime you do a tech transfer, you introduce risks and you can't have [[00:18:47](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1127.64s)]
-*  the screening as early in the process as you would like.
-And you don't have that collaboration [[00:18:55](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1135.08s)]
-*  of being in the same building between the research team and the manufacturing. [[00:19:00](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1140.28s)]
-*  For all those reasons, we made the decision to invest in that facility and it's been a [[00:19:03](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1143.96s)]
-*  wonderful decision.
-And not only has it enabled our programs, but quite frankly, [[00:19:09](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1149.08s)]
-*  we're enabling our partners' programs.
-So I mentioned the partnerships that we, [[00:19:14](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1154.28s)]
-*  and Appy and Lily, we also have a partnership with CRISPR and Stally, but we just got an option as an [[00:19:17](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1157.8s)]
-*  example opt-in for one of the lead programs from the AAV9 collaboration in neurodegeneration. [[00:19:25](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1165.0s)]
-*  We are going to be the manufacturer for that program.
-So that's great validation, [[00:19:30](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1170.84s)]
-*  but not only did building that facility enable our programs, but it's enabling the Appy program to [[00:19:36](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1176.1999999999998s)]
-*  go forward.
-We have a relationship with a sister portfolio company in the West Lake and Burson [[00:19:41](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1181.6399999999999s)]
-*  portfolio called Gate Therapeutics.
-And they don't have a manufacturing facility, and we do. [[00:19:49](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1189.6399999999999s)]
-*  So we've created a relationship in 2023 where we would be a manufacturer for them.
-Novartis bought [[00:19:55](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1195.64s)]
-*  them and now they're a Novartis company and they're going to continue to use us as the [[00:20:01](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1201.88s)]
-*  manufacturer.
-So that capability has been gold for Capsida, but it's proving to be that for the [[00:20:07](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1207.4s)]
-*  Appy program and hopefully other programs from Appy and for these now Novartis programs. [[00:20:15](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1215.8000000000002s)]
-*  Did that manufacturing facility come online under your watch or did that come online? [[00:20:23](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1223.0s)]
+Did that manufacturing facility come online [[00:20:18](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1218.1200000000001s)]
+*  under your watch or does that pay?
+It was built, it came online just as I was joining. [[00:20:25](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1225.72s)]
-*  It was built, it came online just as I was joining.
-So I joined in January of 2022 and that's when it [[00:20:28](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1228.1999999999998s)]
+*  So I joined in January of 2022 and that's when it was coming online.
+But the decision to make [[00:20:33](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1233.16s)]
-*  was coming online.
-But the decision to make that investment was made just prior to when I, well, [[00:20:36](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1236.52s)]
+*  that investment was made just prior to when I, well, about a year prior to when I came. [[00:20:38](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1238.76s)]
-*  about a year prior to when I came and the great manufacturing team that we had built that out. [[00:20:42](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1242.6799999999998s)]
+*  And the great manufacturing team that we had built that out. [[00:20:45](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1245.0s)]
 *  Our friends at Alston and Bird set us up with some amazing space to record during JPM week. [[00:20:49](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1249.0s)]
-*  The firm's National Healthcare and Life Sciences practice has more than a hundred attorneys [[00:20:56](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1256.3600000000001s)]
+*  The firm's national healthcare and life sciences practice has more than a hundred attorneys [[00:20:56](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1256.3600000000001s)]
 *  actively involved in the healthcare industry across the full spectrum of legal disciplines. [[00:21:01](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1261.16s)]
 *  The signature strength of this practice is its ability to master complex representations [[00:21:07](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1267.48s)]
 *  that draw on the coordinated expertise of its regulatory, compliance, public policy, [[00:21:13](https://www.youtube.com/watch?v=aPnAyhGgfvU&t=1273.0s)]